tenzir/tenzir/plugins/web/README.md

 ## Usage

-To spin up the REST server as a separate process, the `vast rest server` subcommand can be used:
+To spin up the REST server as a separate process, the `vast web server` subcommand can be used:

-    vast rest server --certfile=/path/to/server.certificate --keyfile=/path/to/private.key
+    vast web server --certfile=/path/to/server.certificate --keyfile=/path/to/private.key

 By default, the server will only accept TLS requests.
 To allow clients to connect succesfully, a valid certificate and the corresponding private key